scitara-cto/dynamic-mcp-server/docs/getting-started.md

 For more details on server instantiation and configuration options, see the [API Reference](./api-reference.md).

+## Authentication (API Key)

+- Each user is assigned a unique `apiKey` when created (including the admin user).
+- To connect, clients must provide the `apiKey` as a query parameter (e.g., `/sse?apiKey=...`).
+- The server authenticates users by looking up the `apiKey` in the database.
+- **Admins can view all user apiKeys in the server logs** when users connect, or at startup for the admin user.
+- No OAuth or external identity provider is required.

 ## Registering Tools via Handler Packages

 The recommended way to add tools is to group them in a handler package and register the package with the server: